Internet Speed Test: The 4 Best Tools

 tools to test internet connection speed

-Problems with your internet connection?
+Having problems with your internet connection?
 Wondering why the actual speed isn't what your provider promised you?
 Do not search anymore !
-We have three simple to use tools that will help you.
-Without anything to install, these tools will dig into the bowels of your PC to see if your connection is not slowed down.
+We have three easy-to-use tools that will help you.
+Without anything to install, these tools will dig into the bowels of your PC to see if your connection is slowed down.

-But remember, results may vary depending on your network traffic or internet connection.
+But remember, results may vary depending on traffic on your network or internet connection.
 For the most accurate results, pause your downloads and close other web pages before running the test.

 So, ready to find out what's really going on with your internet connection?
 Come on, let's run the test together!